jc782/jc782.github.io/_posts/2020-09-20-Wanhao-i3-mini-upgrades.markdown

 Search for the Wanhao printer options in configuration.h and uncomment the v2 of the i3 mini. v2 has the heated bed options.
 Select the Arduino Mega 2560 and the COM port that the printer is plugged into and click the upload button.

-With the firmware successfully downloaded we can begin to debug any issues.
+After the firmware is successfully downloaded we can begin to debug any issues.

 ## Step 4 - Debugging
 With the new firmware the load screen should now show a bed temperature.
 If the temperature is nonsensical then there is an issue with your thermistor or its wiring.
 When we set the bed temperature above this temperature the signal from the bed add pin should be driven to 5V.
 Check this with a multimeter.
 It is also worth checking the voltage of the power supplies and lastly the voltage on the output of the heated bed mosfet when it is supposed to be driving.
+For me, as soon as the bed is being driven the fan on the power supply kicks in, a surefire sign that it's drawing more current.

 ## Step 5 - Print!